Tanu623/outfit-recommender/README.md

 # outfit-recommender
-To build an outfit recommender using git
+To build an outfit recommender using git for version control.